Kevin Miller (American football): Professional career

+Minnesota Vikings

 After going undrafted in the 1978 NFL draft, Miller signed with the Minnesota Vikings on May 19.
 He played in all 16 games for the Vikings during his rookie year in 1978, totaling one reception for 35 yards and a touchdown, 48 punt returns for 239 yards, 40 kick returns for 854 yards, and three fumbles.
 Miller led the Vikings in punt and kick return yardage in 1978.
+His 88 kick/punt returns were the most in the NFL that year.
 He also played in one playoff game that season, returning two punts for negative one yard, fumbling once, and recovering one fumble.

-He was placed on injured reserve on August 14, 1979.
-Miller was later released on November 27 but re-signed two days later.
+Miller was placed on injured reserve on August 14, 1979.
+He was later released on November 27 but re-signed two days later.
 He then appeared in three games during the 1979 season, returning 18 punts for 85 yards, fumbling once, and recovering one fumble.

-He was released by the Vikings on September 27, 1980, but later re-signed on December 11, 1980.
+Miller was released by the Vikings on September 27, 1980, but later re-signed on December 11, 1980.
 Overall, he played in four games in 1980.
-Miller was released by the Vikings for the final time on August 17, 1981.
+He was released by the Vikings for the final time on August 17, 1981.

+Birmingham Stallions

 Miller played for the Birmingham Stallions of the United States Football League (USFL) in 1983, returning four punts for six yards and two kicks for 34 yards.